PI Planning Meeting Template

-A firm owner or senior executive discusses the current state of the company, the Portfolio Vision, and how well existing solutions are meeting current consumer needs.
+The senior executives discuss the company’s current state, the Portfolio Vision, and how well existing solutions meet everyday consumer needs.

 2 Product/solution vision

-Product Management gives the current vision as well as any modifications since the previous PI planning event and any approaching Milestones.
+Product presents the current vision and any modifications since the previous PI planning event and any approaching Milestones.

 3 Architecture vision and development practices